Brecon Beacons Walks

 If you'd like to continue your climbing in the area then the Skirrid Fawr walk also starts in Abergavenny.
 You could also pick up the splendid Brecon Beacons Way which runs through the area.

 |Table Mountain||4 miles (6 km)||Enjoy wonderful views over the Brecon Beacons on this moderate climb to the 451m peak of Table Mountain (Crug Hywel).
-The walk starts from the pretty town of Crickhowell with its ruined Norman castle and 16th century 13-arched bridge across the river Usk.
+The walk starts from the pretty town of Crickhowell with its ruined Norman castle and 18th century 13-arched bridge across the river Usk.
 You then follow the Table Mountain footpath which starts at the northern end of the town.
 It passes through fields and woodland to the unusual flat top of the mountain.
 At the top you will find an Iron Age Hill Fort and wonderful views in all directions. |

-If you would like to continue your walking in this area then you could pick up the Usk Valley Walk which runs past Crickhowell.
+You could also pick up the Usk Valley Walk which runs past Crickhowell.
 The long distance Brecon Beacons Way also passes Table Mountain so you can easily pick this up too.
 View Full Details>>

 |Taf Fechan Forest||6 miles (9 km)||Enjoy a series of beautiful waterfalls and delightful woodland trails on this walk in the Brecon Beacons National Park. |